 The fortress is open every day, from 9 AM till 7 PM.
 Tvrdavaklis.com is the fort’s official website where you can see up to date admission pricing.

 When first arriving in Split, you may notice a green hill in the distance, dominating the landscape above the old city.
 Marjan hill is our green getaway in Split, and an inevitable place for kids activities.

 The park offers promenades, vista views, nature paths, playgrounds, bird and rare plants, some of which you can see in the Split zoo.
 Personally I don’t recommend visiting this tiny zoo, as you and your kids could be disappointed seeing animal in inhuman conditions.

 It is absolutely shocking the way the animals are treated here.
 So take my advice, keep your children away from this horrible zoo.

 Rest of Marjan hill is a great place to spend a relaxing afternoon at.
 Tress will provide ample shade from the summer sun, and there’s plenty to explore here.
 You can read more on my dedicated article about Marjan hill here.

 How to get to Marjan?
 How to find Marjan vidilica (the famous view point)?

-Visit Split’s Magic City – Carobni Grad
+Visit Split’s Magic Town – Carobni Grad

-After registering, your kid can choose from so many kids activities, each one in a big playroom decorated according to its own theme: pirate attack, soccer place, dolls house, kitchen area, huge legos, climbing house,… 2 levels of real fun for kids!
+After buying a €5 ticket, your kid can choose from many different activities, each one in a big playroom decorated in a different theme: pirate attack, soccer place, dolls house, kitchen area, huge legos, climbing house,… Two stories of pure fun for kids!